Ostin-Oskarose/Ostin-Oskarose/README.md

 ### 💬 About Me

-- I love computers
+- I love computers, working with them and learning more about them.
-- I enjoy tinkering, programming and setting up technological things
+- I enjoy tinkering, programming and setting up technological things.
 - I love music - creating and listening to it 😄 I'm a multi-instrumentalist though I mainly focus on guitar, all other instruments it's mainly experimentation.
 - I also love working on scale miniatures, mainly warhammer 40k but also gundams and many other types of models.